NMCTL

 dns Manage DNS entries associated with a network

-ext_client Manage External Clients
+ext_client Manage Remote Access Clients

 help Help about any command